 Misty Fujii is a Canadian who moved to Osaka, Japan in 2019 and married her Japanese sweetheart.
 In 2022 they had a baby and moved to Fukui for the clean country air.
 She is a DJ who teaches English part time and writes in order to share Japan with the world.
 She gets excited about collecting vintage vinyl records, food of all countries, travelling and renovating her traditional Japanese house.

 This post may contain some affiliate links.
 When you click through and make a purchase we may receive some commission, at no extra cost to you.

 Welcome to a meat lover’s dream.
 Yakiniku means grilled meat and consists of bite-sized meat and vegetables cooked over a grill.
 Slathered or dipped in sauce (tare), you can choose beef, pork, and more.
 The best part?
 Grilling it to perfection yourself!
 Moreover, several restaurants offer the finest meat on the market, from specially raised cattle yielding perfectly marbled, melt-in-your-mouth wagyu.
-Tokyo is home to thousands of yakiniku restaurants, but here are ten of the best.
+The capital is home to thousands of spots, but here are ten of the best yakiniku restaurants in Tokyo.

 - 1.Yoroniku (Omotesando)

 - 3. Rokkasen (Shinjuku)

 - 4. Uguisudanien (Taito/Ueno area)

 - 5. Kintan (Akasaka)

 - 6. Ushigoro (multiple locations)